evanapplegate/evans_blog/posts/great_map_ideas.md

-# 365 Days of Great Ideas for Your Map Business
+# 365 days of great ideas for your map business

 My mother, the ultimate hustler, grossed like ~$2m selling small business advice.
 Her small business: selling small business advice.
 Very meta.
 I discovered this 22-year-old unopened idea-a-day desk calendar and it inspired me to write some "great ideas."
 Remember: one solid trial is worth a billion "great ideas."